port-labs/port-docs/docs/integrations/github/github-action.md

 # Action

-Our GitHub action allows you to create/update Entities in Port directly from your GitHub workflows.
+Our GitHub action allows you to interact with Entities in Port directly from your GitHub workflows.

-Here you'll find a step-by-step guide for Port's GitHub Action.
+Here you'll find a step-by-step guide for Port's GitHub action.

 ## GitHub Action Benefits​

 - Create new Entities of existing Blueprints and Relations;
 - Update existing Entities with new information (title, properties, relations, etc...).
-- Get existing entity object.
+- Get existing Entities.

 ## Usage

 :::note Prerequisites

-- In order to authenticate with Port when using the Github action, you will need to provide a `CLIENT_ID` and `CLIENT_SECRET`.
+- In order to authenticate with Port when using the GitHub action, you will need to provide a `CLIENT_ID` and `CLIENT_SECRET`.
 - In order to make use of the GitHub action, you will need an existing Blueprint(s) in your Port installation.
   - Moreover, if you want to update related Entities, you will also need existing Relations in your Port installation.

 :::

-### Basic Example
+### Basic Upsert Example

-In this example we create a basic Blueprint and then add code that uses Port's Github action to create/update an Entity that belongs to the Blueprint:
+In this example we create a basic Blueprint and then add code that uses Port's GitHub action to create/update an Entity that belongs to the Blueprint:

 <details>
 <summary> Example microservice Blueprint </summary>